Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Device Architectures

 The operating principle for this device can be understood as follows \cite{shi_nonreciprocal_2018}.
-In the phase-matched \textit{forward} direction, there are two resonantly coupled modes in the ring, specifically the symmetric mode at $\omega_1$ and the anti-symmetric mode at $\omega_2 = \omega_1 + \Omega$.
-When the modulation-induces coupling rate, $\eta$ exceeds the mode linewidth, the static mode at $\omega_1$ splits into two resonances at $\omega_1 \pm \eta$.
-Therefore, in the \textit{forward} direction, a signal entering from port 2 at a frequency $\omega = \omega^\prime$ between the split resonances experiences high transmission to port 1.
-In the \textit{backward} direction, a signal entering from port 1 at a frequency $\omega = \omega^\prime$ can be completely coupled to the loss channel of the ring.
-A detailed analysis reveals the need for a careful tuning of the operating frequency, $\omega^\prime$ because the large modulation strength also splits the resonance in the \textit{backward} direction, but instead into frequencies $\omega_1 \pm \Omega$.
+In the phase-matched \textit{forward} direction, there are two resonantly coupled modes in the ring, specifically the symmetric spatial mode at $\omega_1$ and the anti-symmetric spatial mode at $\omega_2 = \omega_1 + \Omega$.
+When the modulation-induced coupling rate, $\eta$ exceeds the resonator mode linewidth, the static mode at $\omega_1$ splits into two resonances at $\omega_1 \pm \eta$.
+Therefore, in the \textit{forward} direction, a signal entering from port 1 at a frequency $\omega = \omega^\prime$ between the split resonances experiences high transmission to port 2.
+In the \textit{backward} direction, a signal entering from port 2 at a frequency $\omega = \omega^\prime$ can be completely dissipated by the loss channel of the ring.
+A detailed analysis reveals the need for a careful tuning of the operating frequency, $\omega^\prime$ because the strong modulation also shifts the resonance frequencies of the modes in the \textit{backward} direction, but instead into frequencies $\omega_1 \pm \Omega$.
 This can be accounted for by choosing an operating frequency for the device, $\omega^\prime$ that has complete absorption in the \textit{backward} direction, but high transmission in the \textit{forward} direction.

-As noted above, a crucial difference between the Rabi splitting ring design and the photonic transition isolator design is that the \textit{forward} direction is phase-matched, rather than the \textit{backward} direction.
-Additionally, whereas the photonic transition design required an additional spatial mode filter in the access waveguide to absorb the odd mode, in the Rabi splitting design the loss channel for the signal in the \textit{backward} direction is built into the ring itself.
+As noted above, a crucial difference between the Rabi splitting ring design and the photonic transition isolator design is that the \textit{forward} direction is phase-matched, rather than the \textit{backward} direction, as shown in Fig. \ref{fig:resonator_transition_strong}(b).
+Additionally, whereas the photonic transition design shown in Fig. \ref{fig:resonator_transition} requires an additional spatial mode filter in the access waveguide to absorb the odd spatial waveguide mode, in the Rabi splitting design the loss channel for the signal in the \textit{backward} direction is built into the ring itself.
 Moreover, the access waveguide in this design is single-mode, meaning that the requirement in the photonic transition design required carefully engineering the coupling between the modes of the ring and the modes of the waveguide can be avoided.
 The key requirement for the Rabi splitting design is that the modulation strength satisfies the condition